eigenbooks/bayes-missing-manual/book/solution-process.md

   - 0.92
 ```

-In the Yudkowsky example the odds of being sick given a positive test are 800:9504, roughly equivilant to 8:95, or approximately a 0.08 probability of being sick.
+In the Yudkowsky example the odds of being sick given a positive test are 800:9504, roughly equivalent to 8:95, or approximately a 0.08 probability of being sick.
 This is shocking because medical professionals reportedly struggle to correctly calculate the probability of sickness.
 I will however contend that their inability to properly calculate the correct answer does not imply that they lack the proper medical intuition to provide good care.
 As the name implies, a screening test is the first of potentially many tests that would be administered if a diagnosis of cancer is suspected.
 To my knowledge there is no crisis in the medical communities treatment of cancer.
 Mainly this example is useful for teaching Bayes theorem, not influencing the training of doctors.
 In my opinion thinking with Bayes theorem is much more important than calculating a precise answer.
 Interestingly the accuracy of reading mammographies has increased due to algorithms based in part on Bayes theorem [^AI-screening] since the studies citing that medical professionals can't calculate the correct answer were published.

 [^AI-screening]: See ["Using AI to improve breast cancer screening"](https://blog.google/technology/health/improving-breast-cancer-screening/) and the peer reviewed [journal article](https://www.nature.com/articles/s41586-019-1799-6.epdf?author_access_token=V_LKV2xpSv9G1dhANYeWM9RgN0jAjWel9jnR3ZoTv0M5zwPVx5jT4z_z-YkUZTBT6_1AtRXi8QouJM7xB-oSN-cVBoH7f_QTgx-yQN3UBEVfkvO1_5urNT-CZHGCEQNGlCuO69tMQYak4SmdoDqyzg%3D%3D).
 Also see a news article about the research for [additional context](https://time.com/5754183/google-ai-mammograms-breast-cancer/) with respect to other previous studies.